1871–72 FA Cup

 The 1871–72 FA Cup is the modern era name of the 1871–72 Football Association Challenge Cup, the first staging of the Football Association Challenge Cup, the oldest association football competition in the world.
 Fifteen of the association's fifty member clubs entered this tournament, although three withdrew without contesting.
 Wanderers successfully pursued on 16 March 1872, at Kennington Oval, London the first FA Cup defeating the Royal Engineers by a single goal, made by Morton Betts, who was playing under the pseudonym A. H. Chequer.

 Background

-The Football Association, the governing body of the sport in England, had been formed in 1863, and for the first eight years of its existence, its member clubs contested only each other inconsequentially in friendly matches, no prizes at stake.
+The Football Association, the governing body of the sport in England, had been formed in 1863, and for the first eight years of its existence, its member clubs contested each other only in friendly matches, with no prizes at stake.
 In 1871, however, Charles Alcock, the association's secretary, conceived the idea for a knock-out tournament open to all member clubs, with a trophy to be awarded to the winner.
 Alcock's inspiration came from his days at Harrow School, where the houses which comprised the school competed each year for the title of "Cock House".